codefellows/seattle-java-401d4/class-07/README.md

-# Class 7: Interfaces and Variables (and other relationships between classes)
+# Lecture 7: Interfaces and Variables (and other relationships between classes)

 ## Agenda
 - Announcements